-Your system installer or electrical contractor must submit an Electrical Work Request (EWR) as soon as your system has been installed.
+Your system installer or electrical contractor (try Master Electricians) must submit an Electrical Work Request (EWR) as soon as your system has been installed.
 This is to advise us that the work at your premises has been carried out in accordance with the required standards.

 The EWR will also notify your electricity retailer of your new system installation.
 Your retailer may then contact you to discuss any metering changes required so it can measure any electricity you export to the grid.
-You will need to discuss feed-in tariff options with your electricity retailer.
+You'll need to discuss feed-in tariff options with your electricity retailer.

 Important: Your installer must leave your system switched off and you must not switch it on.
-Once your meter has been updated to enable the feed-in-tariff, you will be advised you can turn on your system.
+Once your meter has been updated to enable the feed-in-tariff, you'll be advised you can turn on your system.

 How long will it take?

 To establish your connection contract, we’ll make a connection offer within the following timeframes.

 |Basic connection offer (expedited)||If you fast-tracked (or expedited) your connection application, your connection contract will start when your application is submitted.|